SebastianKyle/remote-sensing-carbon-stock-estimation/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Falculty of Information Technology - VNUHCM University of Science for providing computing resources to conduct such experiments.
+- Faculty of Information Technology - VNUHCM University of Science for providing computing resources to conduct such experiments.
 - NEON (National Ecological Observatory Network) for making the remote-sensing dataset public.
 - DeepForest project for public model weight.